 courses, you’ll be ready to apply for entry-level work in the robotics field.1

 What can you expect from our automation and robotics technician course catalog?
 Get an idea of the robotics and automation course curriculum.

-Our Robotics & Automation Technician program takes about a year and a half or less to complete.
-It&rsquos designed to teach students the essential skills they need to prepare for entry-level
+Our Robotics & Automation Technician program coming to UTI takes about a year and a half or less to complete.
+It’s designed to teach students the essential skills they need to prepare for entry-level

 careers in the robotics and automation field.